Global-Illuminati/Precomputed-Light-Field-Probes/README.md

+# DISCLAIMER

+This demo requires a lot of VRAM for all of the probes.
+Slower computers might not perform great and might even lock up!

 # Precomputed Light Field Probes

 This is a WebGL 2.0 implementation of the paper ["Real-Time Global Illumination using Precomputed Light Field Probes"](http://research.nvidia.com/publication/real-time-global-illumination-using-precomputed-light-field-probes).